"Are you casting asparagus on my cooking?"Curly of the Three Stooges

 Grilled asparagus develops rich flavors you just can't get by boiling or steaming.
-Seasoned, grilled, drizzled with good olive oil and balsamic vinegar, and topped with curls of Parmigiano-Reggiano cheese, this is by far my favorite prep.
+Seasoned, grilled, drizzled with good olive oil and balsamic vinegar, and topped with curls of Parmigiano-Reggiano cheese, this is by far my favorite prep for the perfect BBQ side dish.

 Some fun facts about asparagus: